 The CNL program gives you skills and knowledge that can turn you into an advanced nurse generalist at the unit level, setting you apart from your peers and positioning yourself for the leadership track.
 All you need is an active RN license and a Bachelor of Science in Nursing degree.
 If you’re an RN without your bachelor's degree, don’t worry; our RN to BSN Online Program may be for you.
 If you have a bachelor's degree -- in any field -- but are not a nurse and would like to become one, our Master's Entry to Nursing Practice (MSN) is perfect for you.

 Your Educational Experience

 As a student, you’ll learn online part-time, at your own pace.
 The CNL program is designed for working RNs, so it’s flexible.
 You can complete your MSN in just two years while taking only two courses per term.
-Terms are held in the spring, summer, and fall.
-You can begin during any term, and you will study all year long.
+Terms are held in the spring and fall.
+You can begin during either term.
 In addition to your online coursework, there are also two clinical courses.

 Career Opportunities With Your MSN